isaacjarquin/isaacjarquin.github.io/_posts/2017-07-10-return-single-type-from-a-function.markdown

 {% endhighlight %}

-Diving in deeper, if products has already been forced, by whoever who pass it into the function to be an array, we could even have something like
+I know that I am still using a conditional, but things are starting to look a bit better now.
+Analyzing farther, if products has already been forced, by whoever who pass it into the function to be an array, we could remove the conditional logic all together and have something like:

 {% highlight ruby %}